-- Saturday detention is an educationally sound alternative to out-of-school suspe Geneseo School District 2/25/16 2:50 PM keeps students in the classroom but makes them accountable for their actions. - Formatted: Font color: Red.
-Strikethrough If a parent chooses for his/her son or daughter to serve an out-of-school detention Saturday detention, that choice must be made prior to the date of the assigned Saturday administrator contact must be made. - A long Saturday detention is served from 8:00 a.m. to 12:00 p.m. - A short Saturday detention is served from 8:00 a.m. to 10:00 a.m. - Students may reschedule one Saturday detention per semester. - If a student neglects to attend Saturday detention, further discipline will be assigned. - All school rules apply while in Saturday detention, in addition to specific rules for the deten Geneseo School District 2/25/16 2:50 PM - Students and their parents/guardians will be responsible for getting the student to and Saturday detention. - Students will be expected to work on school assignments. - Students are responsible for having all study materials and textbooks at Saturday detention. - Student access to books and study materials on Saturday morning cannot be guaranteed.
+- A long Saturday detention is served from 8:00 a.m. to 12:00 p.m. - A short Saturday detention is served from 8:00 a.m. to 10:00 a.m. - Students may reschedule one Saturday detention per semester. - All school rules apply while in Saturday detention, in addition to specific rules for the detention. - Students and their parents/guardians will be responsible for getting the student to and from Saturday detention. - Students will be expected to work on school assignments. - Students are responsible for having all study materials and textbooks at Saturday detention. - Student access to books and study materials on Saturday morning cannot be guaranteed.
 Therefore, they should make sure they take all materials home with them on Friday evening.